wraiford/encrypt-gib/README.md

 distribution in hashes by creating just-in-time (JIT) "one-time alphabets" via recursive hashing, and publicly record the indices into those alphabets.

+Note that these alphabets are very similar to the keystreams of other stream ciphers, with the recursive hashing used as the round function.
+But since the combining function is not an XOR, and indeed the stream is not at the bit level but the hex level, the term "alphabet" seems to be more appropriate.
+The output cipher text is then the accumulation of these **indices**.

-This list of indices can then be decrypted into the original by rebuilding the same alphabets based on the same private secret and other (public!) encryption parameters.
+This list of indices ciphertext can then be decrypted into the original by rebuilding the same alphabets based on the same private secret and other (public!) encryption parameters.

 ## core implementation